 For GPs, register with The Pinhoe Surgery, just half a mile away (Sat Nav EX1 3SY, call 0845 474 8671) while for dentists you can contact Pinhoe Dental Centre (Sat Nav EX4 8EH, call 0845 474 8671).

-For local dining, try the Pinhoe Hoard (named after a famous stash of bronze age artifacts found locally) the Heart of Oak in Pinhoe, or the Barn Owl just a little further away.
+For local dining, try the Pinhoe Hoard (named after a famous stash of bronze age artifacts found locally) the Heart of Oak in Pinhoe, or the Miller & Carter just a little further away.
 In the city, you’ll find endless dining options, with Jasmine Thai, Cote Brasserie, Goa Spice, the Conservatory all highly recommended, along with gastro pubs the Five Bells and The Jack at The Green.

 For a real treat, in a delightful setting, skirt the city and head south to the banks of the River Exe, where Topsham has a remarkable range of restaurants on offer, including the highly rated La Petite Maison, the Salutation Inn and The Gallery.

 The local primary school, Pinhoe CofE Primary, is rated Good by Ofsted and is a popular choice with families in the village.
 Alternatively, you can choose from a number of other good primary schools on the North East edge of Exeter as well as the brand new West Clyst primary school which is currently under construction.

 For older children, St Luke’s Science and Sports College is rated Good with Outstanding leadership, alternatively St James’ School and Clyst Vale Community College are both rated Good in all areas.
 All 3 schools are just a short bus ride away from Pinhoe.